 As you shop for an eCommerce solution, look for a platform that offers a large app marketplace, complete with the most popular integrations.

 The price of running your eCommerce solution will vary depending on your business’s size and needs.

 A SaaS platform can cost anywhere from $10/month to $300/month, depending on the features you’d like to access and the number of products you plan on listing.
 Additional expenses include costs related to integrations and customer service.

 Open-source platforms may be free to download, but they are not free to operate.
 You’ll have to pay for web hosting, a domain name, site security, and any add-ons that your site may need.
 In addition, you’ll likely need to hire a web developer to help you through a rough patch.
 Costs for open-source businesses range widely.

 Choosing an eCommerce platform is a big commitment.
 Fortunately, most SaaS services provide free two-week trials of their platforms.
 In most cases, you’ll only need to enter your name, email address, and phone number to access those trials.

 Always, always test out prospective software before you put any money into the platform.
 Make sure you’re comfortable with basic functions.
 You should also take the time to test out your vendor’s technical support options to make sure you’ll be able to find answers to all of your future questions.

-Once you’ve thoroughly vetted your platform (and read our full review of it, of course), you can sign up for a plan worry-free.
+Once you’ve thoroughly vetted your platform, you can sign up for a plan worry-free.

 Good luck, and happy shopping!